Monstera Light Requirements – Common Problems On Your Plants

 Intensity of light

 Since Monsteras are forest plants and their primary habitat is under large trees, they are not exposed to much direct sunlight.
+The strong exposure has the potential to burn the leaves because it hits them directly.
+Burned leaves will leave unsightly brown or tan blotches that won’t go away.
+Therefore, it’s crucial to monitor the plant’s light levels and adjust its positioning or conditions to ensure it receives the right amount of resources for healthy growth.
 Rather, they receive filtered indirect light through forest foliage.
 Depending on the thickness of the foliage, Monsteras can receive bright, medium, or weak light.
+So Monstera’s favorite lighting environment is indirect (bright to medium) light, which is in the range of 1000–2000 FC.
+However, in low-light environments, Monstera can still survive.

+The minimum light intensity for Monstera to grow is 75–100 FC.
+However, for the plant to grow well, the light intensity should be in the range of 200–500 FC.
+For the maximum growth of Monstera plants, the required light intensity will be 1000–2000 FC from an indirect light source.
 When planting indoor plants, you should place the plant near a south- or east-facing window to receive the most moderate light intensity.
 In addition, at some times of the day, you should draw the curtain or place the plant a little further away from the window if you find that the light intensity is too strong.

 Duration of light

 Inside, a Monstera plant may expand to a width of two feet.
 They need a lot of sunshine and other materials, though, to keep up their development.
 Your Monstera will thrive with more than 8 hours of direct, strong sunshine.
-For three and six hours each day, it can tolerate both partial shade and direct sunlight.
+For three to six hours each day, it can tolerate both partial shade and direct sunlight.

 Bad lighting conditions on Monstera

 It sometimes appears impossible to select the ideal location for our plants, where they will receive sufficient light without being burned by direct sunlight.
 There is a remedy if you have this issue and your plant doesn’t have the appropriate lighting: grow lights!
+For your Monstera and other plants that require strong, indirect light, there are a tonne of different lights available.
+For a more visually acceptable solution, try installing a grow light bulb in a standard lighting fixture!

 Regardless of what kind of lighting you have to deal with, you can still plant a large, robust Monstera.
 Making your area work for you is key, as is recognizing when your Monstera needs increased lighting.